 The simplest kindness activity.
 Smile at everyone you can and see how infectious you can make it.

-If love to know if you have a kindness elf this Christmas and if so what activities you are doing.
-Leave me a note in the comments below and don’t forget to grab our free kindness printable below 🙂
+If love to know if you have an elf of kindness this Christmas and if so what activities you are doing.
+Leave me a note in the comments below.